 The number one thing I can’t recommend enough is enabling a “kill-switch”, either through your connection application or a third-party piece of software.
 Normally when you lose connection to your VPN, your computer will kick your connection back to your normal internet service pathways, completely removing any benefit of using a VPN.
 Enabling the kill-switch mechanism will ensure that your link will immediately be terminated if you experience connection troubles, reducing the chance of your privacy becoming compromised.

 Precautions aside, sometimes connecting to your VPN won’t work.
 To get things back online, you’ll need to walk through some troubleshooting steps.
 Many of these steps may seem rudimentary, but it’s important to remember that often, the one thing keeping you from getting online can be a simple typo in your password!
 Walking through these common troubleshooting issues should get you back onto your VPN in most situations.

 1. Ensure that your regular network connection is working

-If you’re not connected to the internet, checking cables are plugged in properly, ensuring your router is receiving a signal from your service provider, and making sure your network card is working are all standard first-steps.
+If you’re not connected to the internet, checking cables is plugged in properly, ensuring your router receives a signal from your service provider and making sure your network card is working are all standard first-steps.

 2. Check configuration settings and login credentials

-Your VPN service will usually have an application they provide to you in order to connect to their network.
-This application is generally setup to allow for easy connection without needing to fiddle with configuration settings.
+Your VPN service will usually have an application they provide to you to connect to their network.
+This application is generally set up to allow for easy connection without needing to fiddle with configuration settings.
 They may also provide you with a quick-start guide that details the important settings and how they need to be configured.
 You’ll also receive login credentials.
-Make sure these are all configured to match what your provider has suggested they be set to.
+Please make sure these are all configured to match what your provider has suggested they be set to.